 NOTICE that we’re NOT adding any other liquids to the pot.
 All of the moisture and fat trapped in that covered crock will create tender, juicy meat and give you a nice crust on the outside that looks like it came from an outdoor smoker (adding other liquids or sauces prevents the crust from developing).

 When the meat is fork tender scoop/lift it out of the pot and set it on a sturdy foil pan or casserole dish.
 Now pull the meat apart with a pair of forks.
 We’ve made this a zillion times and each time it’s still a beautiful and amazing process.
 The barbecue is tender and moist, nicely smoky, and clean-up is a cinch.
 Hard to believe it’s crockpot pulled pork.

 No one will know how you made this fantastic barbecue or be able to tell that it didn’t come out of a conventional smoker.
 It came out of your own kitchen smoker, otherwise known as a slow cooker or a crock-pot.
 We hope you’ll share your secret.

 Here’s the Ultimate Cheater Pulled Pork Recipe from our book.
 It’s so simple it hardly needs a recipe.
 The only hesitation some people have is about liquid smoke.
-We understand, we were plenty hesitant ourselves until we experimented with and researched it.
+We understand as we were plenty hesitant ourselves until we experimented with and researched it.
 We’ve all been eating it for decades in all kinds of foods (and not just bacon, by the way), we just didn’t know it.
 Read more about Liquid Smoke here.

 To serve cheater pulled pork barbecue at a party we use mini hamburger buns or hot dog buns cut in half.
 Make your favorite slaw and your favorite sauce and don’t forget the dill pickle chips, a great compliment to barbecue.